 Code Short Desc.
 Long Description GS01 Geocoded to Street Level The record was geocoded to the street (thoroughfare) level (Zip+4 for US, full postal code for CA).
 GS02 Geocoded to Neighborhood Level The record was geocoded to the neighborhood level (Zip+2 for US).
 GS03 Geocoded to City Level The record was geocoded to the city (locality) level (ZIP centroid for US, 3-digit postal code for CA).
-GS04 Geocoded to State Level The record was geocoded to the state (administrative area) level.
 GS05 Geocoded to Rooftop Level The record was geocoded to the rooftop level.
 GS06 Geocoded to Interpolated Rooftop Level The record was geocoded to the rooftop level using interpolation (educated estimations using street coordinates).
 GE01 Invalid Postal Code The submitted postal code is not in a valid format.
 GE02 Postal Code Not Found The submitted postal code was not found in the database.
 GE03 Demo Mode Geocoder is in Demo mode and a zip code outside the Demo range was detected.
+GE04 Data Files Expired Geocoder data files are expired.
+Please update with the latest data files.